kwynncom/aws-ec2-metrics-web-display/README.md

 See detailed readmes in the doc folder, although as of 2020/07, those are older.
 More recent updates below:

 *****
+same day, 7:45pm

+I'm removing the "arch" files because I am seeing "used" functions in NetBeans that are not in fact used.

 Update: 2020/07/05 4:43pm EDT / GMT -4 / New York, Atlanta

 Looks like I'm going to disable all the async stuff and do something *much* simpler.
 I'm glad to have experimented with the async stuff because